What are the aims of the Credential in Breast Disease Management?

 Training sites are supported by the NBIA to recruit their own trainee, locally, using NHS Jobs.
 Potential candidates are encouraged to regularly review the NHS Jobs website.

-Timelines for next intake
+Timelines for recruitment

 What can I expect from the Credential?